Own-Data-Privateer/hoardy-web/tool/README.md

       - `num`: number of times an output path like this was seen; this value gets incremened for each new WRR file generating the same path with `num` set to `0` and when the file at the path generated with the current value of `num` already exists; i.e. adding this parameter to your `--output` format will ensure all generated file names will be unique
       - all expressions of `wrrarms get --expr`, which see
   - `-t DESTINATION, --to DESTINATION`
-  : target directory, when unset each source PATH must be a directory which will be treated as its own DESTINATION
+  : target directory, when unset each source `PATH` must be a directory which will be treated as its own `DESTINATION`
   - `--stdin0`
-  : read zero-terminated PATHs from stdin, these will be processed after PATHs specified as command-line arguments, requires specified `--to`
+  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments, requires specified `--to`

 - error handling:
   - `--errors {fail,skip,ignore}`